Publishing a package #

 For example: 2 errors and 1 warning will get a score of 53, because:

 flutter analyze in case of Flutter), and fix

 the items it returns (especially errors and warnings, hints barely

 decrease the health score).

 The maintenance score reflects how tidy and up-to-date a package is.
-Here are some of the factors that influence this score:
+A package starts with 100 points, which is then then subtracted deductions based on a long list of detailed checks.
+In summary, the main components that influence this score are:

 analysis_options.yaml: Best if this file is present.
 For more information, see Customize Static Analysis.